Senior Finance Analyst (Corporate FPA Team) | Remote job

 Hi there!

-This is our Senior Finance Analyst (Corporate FPA) role for those who possess a strong sense for detail, analytical skills and are ready to combat discrepancies in financial records.
-As a Senior Finance Analyst in our Corporate FP&A team, you will be instrumental in shaping our financial strategy, with a specific focus on mergers and acquisitions (M&A).
-This is a unique opportunity to contribute to the growth and success of a dynamic organization at the forefront of technology.
+This is our Senior Finance Analyst - Corporate FP&A role for those who possess a strong sense for detail, analytical skills and are ready to combat discrepancies in financial records.

 Tasks in the role